 To create a record of the surface wetness on the layer next to the baby's skin, we placed a science-grade filter paper on the diaper with 5 lbs of weight on top for 1 minute.
-Any green-dyed mock-urine moisture at the surface layer was readily absorbed into the filter paper which created a visual record of how much mock-urine remained closed to the baby's skin versus locked into the diaper's inner core.
-We've included comparison photos of each diapers' filter paper tests in our reviews to help document our findings.
-We found these absorbency tests predicted accurately, and with higher precision, the same performance differences we more subjectively observed in our hands-on testing with a baby in normal day-to-day use.
+Any green-dyed mock-urine moisture at the surface layer was readily absorbed into the filter paper, creating a visual record of how much mock-urine remained closed to the baby's skin versus locked into the diaper's inner core.
+We've included comparison photos of each diaper's filter paper tests in our reviews to help document our findings.
+We found these absorbency tests predicted accurately and with higher precision, the same performance differences we more subjectively observed in our hands-on testing with a baby in normal day-to-day use.

 What's In Those Diapers Anyway?

 We relied on the manufacturers' claims to determine the most "green" diaper meaning baby and earth-friendly.
-This is an intense debate with many reporting no disposable can be green, thereby advocating only cloth diapering.
-Nevertheless, we assigned values based on our perceptions, manufacturers' claims and research.
+This is an intense debate, with many reporting that no disposable can be green, thereby advocating only cloth diapering.
 We purposefully did not try to determine disposables versus cloth diapers.
 We intentionally kept the reviews separate, although we do use the same scoring system and absorption testing processes for both.

 None of the diapers were given advantages or preferences in our tests.
 We pride ourselves on simply reporting our findings in an accurate and objective manner without bias.
 Some parts of our testing were inherently subjective, such as fit and comfort.
 However, when combined with the diaper's absorbency performance, it did directly link to leaks.
 In the end, we simply wanted to report what we saw in our tests, supported by facts from our research and experience.Good luck with diapering, and may potty training come sooner rather than later!